Dave Dreiwitz

-Dave Dreiwitz (born January 2, 1966) is a multi-instrumentalist, best known as the bassist for the band Ween since 1997.
+Dave Dreiwitz (born January 2, 1966) is an American musician and multi-instrumentalist.
+He is best known as the bassist for the bands Ween and Joe Russo’s Almost Dead.

 Biography

 Dave Dreiwitz was born on January 2, 1966, in New York City, New York to traditional jazz musician parents, Richard and Barbara Dreiwitz.
 His father plays trombone and his mother plays tuba.
-In 1983, at the age of seventeen, after a short time on trumpet in Mod Fun, Dreiwitz joined the Hoboken, New Jersey based psychedelic rock band Tiny Lights, his first professional band out of high school.
+In 1983, at the age of seventeen, after a short time on trumpet in Mod Fun, Dreiwitz joined the Hoboken, New Jersey–based psychedelic rock band Tiny Lights, his first professional band out of high school.
 In 1986, while attending Rutgers University in New Brunswick, New Jersey, he met fellow schoolmate and drummer Scott Byrne and through a love of similar music, they started the rock band Instant Death in 1991.
 Instant Death dissolved with the passing of Byrne in 2005.